 An electronic health record (EHR) allows health care providers to record patient information electronically instead of using paper records.
 However, EHRs are often capable of doing much more than just recording information.

-by Lori Holt in Equipment & Services on Wednesday, June 15, 2016
+Posted in Patient Experience on Wednesday, June 15, 2016

 They may include information about patient demographics, progress notes, problems, medications, vital signs, past medical history, immunizations, laboratory data and radiology reports.

 The EHR Incentive Program asks providers to use the capabilities of their EHRs to achieve benchmarks that can lead to improved patient care.

 To receive an EHR incentive payment in the Medicaid EHR Incentive Program, providers have to meet certain requirements.